dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ## Disable Secondary DNS

-If you don't want to use Secondary DNS via AXFR, you can click the <label>Delete Secondary DNS</label> button
+If you don't want to use Secondary DNS via AXFR, click the <label>Delete Secondary DNS</label> button

 ![Delete Secondary DNS Configuration](/files/delete-secondary-dns.png)

 ## AXFR Name Server Details

 To set up your secondary provider, give them the server that will respond to AXFR queries (also known as DNS zone transfer).
-Some providers will ask for a host name, others will ask for an IP address.
+Some providers will ask for a host name, and others will ask for an IP address.

 The host name for the DNSimple AXFR server is **axfr.dnsimple.com**.
 The IP addresses on that node are:
 - `50.31.225.92`